maboiteaspam/ytb-be/README.md

 ytb-be
 ========

-A backend for youtube-dl accessible thru a simple api.
+A backend for youtube-dl accessible thru a simple web api.
 Consider using ytb-wui to use it out-of-the-box.